 The Office of Rural Health (ORH) implements a diverse range of programs that help improve the health and well-being of rural Veterans by increasing their access to care and services.
 These national programs stem from the Office's model to "research, innovate, and disseminate" new innovations to support the 2.7 million rural Veterans who are enrolled in and rely on the U.S. Department Veterans Affairs' (VA) health care system.
 You can view the ORH organizational chart here.

 - Enterprise-Wide Initiatives - Enterprise-Wide Initiatives expand national VA program offices’ access to health care efforts to sites that serve rural Veterans.

 To fulfill its vision that America's Veterans thrive in rural communities, ORH created the cross-agency 2020 - 2024 Rural Veteran Strategic Plan.

 Congress passed legislation (38 U.S. Code § 7308) in 2006 that established the Office of Rural Health.
 Appointed by the Under Secretary for Health, the Director leads ORH to address rural Veteran's health care challenges through targeted research, programs and new models of care.

 - In cooperation with the medical, rehabilitation, health services, and cooperative studies research programs in the Office of Policy and the Office of Research and Development of the Veterans Health Administration, to assist the Under Secretary for Health in conducting, coordinating, promoting and disseminating research into issues affecting Veterans living in rural areas.

-- To work with all personnel and offices of the Department of Veterans Affairs to develop, refine and promulgate policies, best practices, lessons learned, and innovative and successful programs to improve care and services for veterans who reside in rural areas of the United States.
+- To work with all personnel and offices of the U.S. Department of Veterans Affairs to develop, refine and promulgate policies, best practices, lessons learned, and innovative and successful programs to improve care and services for veterans who reside in rural areas of the United States.